 - Have I had to compromise my personal values and beliefs to do my job?

 - Was money the main driver?
 Instead of thinking about what gave my life value?

 - Could this dissatisfaction simply be a phase?

 - Is it the job itself, or the environment I’m working in?

 - What else is happening in my life that could be the root cause of these issues?

-It’s important to take time to find real clarity.
+It’s important to take time to find clarity.
 Quitting your job impulsively or based on emotions is never a good idea.
-Even if it is the wrong job for you, you might be able to be promoted within the company itself to a job that suits you better.
-Or you might need a reference in the future.
-So take time to be sure that it is indeed the job that is the problem first (read our article, “Should You Quit Your Job?” for the right questions to ask.).
+Even if it is the wrong job for you, this sabotages any chance of referrals, or even being promoted within the company itself to a job that suits you better.

 Seeing ourselves clearly can be hard.
-So one of the smartest ways to get clarity on your career and future is to reach out for support.
+So one of the smartest ways to get laser focused on the right career is to reach out for support.

 Harley Therapy puts you in touch with workplace and career counselling in several central London locations.
-Or try our new platform which connects you with Skype therapists across the UK.
+Or try our new platform which connects you with online therapists across the UK.

 Have an insight about choosing the wrong career path that you want to share with others readers?
 Use the comment box below.